danblondell/learn-git/new_file.md

 This is a new file.

+This is some older text text.

-This is some new text.
+Now this is some new text.